jsager673/jsager673/README.md

 Game Design & 3D Modeling for gaming.

-- I have worked on and finished several games that are available on Itch.io, including Canis (a simple shmup), Skullcrusher (breakout clone), Protectron, and MGI Pinball.
+- I have worked on and finished several games that are available on Itch.io, including Canis (a simple shmup), Skullcrusher (breakout clone), Protectron (similar to missile command but no shooting), and MGI Pinball.
 I also programmed the educational game Percy's Adventure for the Lewis & Clark Interpretive Center in Sioux City, IA.

 - I am currently working on an FPS project named Wode and hope to have an early playable version by the end of the year.